budlabs/i3ass/ass/i3get/manifest.d/opts.md

 Search for windows with the given titleformat

 # options-synk-description
 Synch on.
-If this option is included,
-script will wait till target window exist.
+If this option is included, script will wait till target window exist. (*or timeout after 10 seconds*).

 # options-print-description
 *OUTPUT* can be one or more of the following